This post was written by Megan Zavieh and originally published on Lawyerist.com on September 11, 2013.

 Judge Baugh’s “do-over” was to order a hearing at which he was to rule on whether the sentence should actually be two years of mandatory prison time.
 Trouble is, the defendant had already been sentenced.
 He was serving that sentence.
 Wrong as the court’s order may be under Montana law (and it seems from the press coverage and statement by attorneys involved that the sentence is unlawful as it is far below the mandatory minimum), the judge cannot just change his ruling.
 The Montana Supreme Court agreed and stopped the Judge from holding the planned hearing ― just one hour before it was scheduled to begin.

-I personally witnessed something similar in California, where a judge issued a lengthy and thoughtful decision post-trial, then sua sponte reversed reserve two weeks later.
+I personally witnessed something similar in California, where a judge issued a lengthy and thoughtful decision post-trial, then sua sponte reversed two weeks later.
 The losing party had not even appealed.
-The litigation who won after trial and then lost on the second opinion went to the Presiding Judge who must have taken action, as the reversal of the original decision was suddenly (and sua sponte) vacated, leaving the original decision to stand.
+The litigant who won after trial and then lost on the second opinion went to the Presiding Judge who must have taken action, as the reversal of the original decision was suddenly (and sua sponte) vacated, leaving the original decision to stand.

 It must be frustrating to be a judge and realize that you made a mistake, but the judicial process is in place in part to give certainty to dispute resolution.
 A losing party has a right to appeal, and errors should be rectified through the process.
 If judges were allowed to second guess themselves and just change their minds, it would disrupt the system to a huge degree.